marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     conservative approach taken by algorithm 1 and the rather aggressive approach taken by the default scheduler.
 It relies more heavily on having a regular register file and accurate register pressure classes.
-    See haifa-sched.c in the GCC sources for more details.
+    See :samp:`haifa-sched.c` in the GCC sources for more details.

     The default choice depends on the target.